 Overview

-Questions About the Report
+Questions about the report

 Read below for answers to frequently asked questions about the State of Healthcare Training and Staff Development Report.

 The State of Healthcare Training and Staff Development Report is designed to update healthcare stakeholders on industry trends and inspire informed strategic planning for the future.
-It was first published in 2015, with additional editions in 2017 and 2020.
-This 2021 report is the latest edition.
+It was first published in 2015, with additional editions in 2017, 2020, and 2021.
+This 2023 report is the latest edition.

-This report is a resource for the executives driving organizational performance and the individuals overseeing and delivering training programs in healthcare.
+This report is a resource for the executives driving organizational performance and the individuals overseeing and delivering training programs in health care.

 With the data and analysis in this report, healthcare leaders can:

-- Benchmark current practices, investments, and beliefs compared with a national sample.
+• Benchmark current practices, investments, and beliefs compared with a national sample.

-- Identify ways to improve staff development and training opportunities.
+• Identify ways to improve staff development and training opportunities.

 This study was designed to generate insights regarding the current state of training.
 The report helps leaders and educators better understand training drivers and emerging influences, including perceptions on strengths and weaknesses of existing training programs.
 Additionally, they learn about perceived value and impact of staff development and training programs, which can help to demonstrate value and align to business objectives.